Avoid Knee Replacement with Genicular Artery Embolization (GAE) for Chronic Knee Pain Relief in San Francisco

 The procedure is done under local anesthesia with mild sedation.
 A small catheter is inserted into the femoral artery through a tiny puncture in the groin or upper thigh.

-With the help of real-time X-ray imaging (fluoroscopy), the physician guides the catheter to the genicular arteries that supply blood to inflamed tissue in the knee.
+Using real-time X-ray imaging (fluoroscopy), your vascular specialist guides the catheter to the genicular arteries that supply blood to inflamed tissue in the knee.

 3. Embolization Process:

-The catheter is removed, and the puncture site is covered with a small bandage—no stitches are needed.
-Most patients walk out of the ASC within a few hours and resume normal activities within 1–2 days.
+The catheter is removed, and the puncture site is covered with a small bandage.
+No stitches are required.
+Most patients walk out of our office within a few hours and resume normal activities within 1–2 days.

 How Long Does Genicular Artery Embolization Last?

-While GAE does not reverse joint damage, it can provide long-term symptom relief, helping patients delay or avoid knee replacement surgery and reduce reliance on medications.
+While GAE does not reverse joint damage, it can offer long-term symptom relief.
+For many, this helps delay or avoid knee replacement surgery and reduces reliance on pain medications.

-• Outpatient Procedure: Performed in our Medicare-approved Ambulatory Surgical Center, allowing you to go home the same day.
+Outpatient Procedure: Performed in our Medicare-approved Ambulatory Surgical Center so you can return home the same day.

-• Fast Recovery: Most patients walk out within a few hours and return to normal activities in 1–2 days.
+Fast Recovery: Most patients walk out within a few hours and resume normal activities in one to two days.

-• Proven Results: Clinical studies show lasting pain relief—often up to two years or more.
+Proven Results: Clinical studies show pain relief lasting up to two years or more.

-• Non-Surgical Alternative to Knee Replacement: GAE provides effective relief without the risks, recovery, or downtime of major surgery.
+Non-Surgical Alternative to Knee Replacement: Effective relief without the risks, recovery, or downtime of major surgery.

-At San Francisco Vein & Vascular Institute (SFVVI), we perform GAE in our Medicare-approved Ambulatory Surgical Center (ASC)—providing hospital-level safety in a comfortable outpatient setting.
+At San Francisco Vein & Vascular Institute (SFVVI), we perform GAE for knee pain in a Medicare-approved Ambulatory Surgical Center (ASC), offering hospital-level safety in a comfortable outpatient setting.

 What Sets Us Apart:

-• Expertise: Led by Dr. Daniel Nathanson, Chief of Vascular Surgery at CPMC, one of the most experienced vascular surgeons in the region.
+Expertise: Led by Dr. Daniel Nathanson, Chief of Vascular Surgery at CPMC and one of the most experienced vascular surgeons in San Francisco.

-• Ambulatory Surgical Center Safety: Our facility meets strict national standards for safe, minimally invasive care.
+Ambulatory Surgical Center Safety: Our facility meets national standards for safe, minimally invasive care.

-• Advanced Technology: We use the latest imaging and embolization techniques for precise results.
+Advanced Technology: We use the latest imaging and embolization techniques for precision and comfort.

-• Fast Recovery: As an outpatient procedure, most patients return home the same day and recover quickly—no hospital stay required.
+Fast Recovery: Most patients return home the same day and resume normal activity within 1–2 days.
+No hospital stay required.

 Schedule a Consultation:

-If you’re suffering from chronic knee pain due to osteoarthritis and want to explore a non-surgical alternative to knee replacement, contact us today to learn more about Genicular Artery Embolization (GAE).
-Our specialists will review your medical history, evaluate your symptoms, and determine if GAE for knee pain is the right solution for you.
+If you're suffering from chronic knee pain due to arthritis and want to avoid surgery, contact us to learn more about Genicular Artery Embolization (GAE).
+Our team will evaluate your symptoms and determine if this non-surgical knee pain treatment is right for you.

 Call Us: 415-221-7056